Yichen-Z/ece5831-2023-ccf/README.md

 2) Download data from [IBM Synthetic Credit Card Transactions Dataset on Kaggle](https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions), unzip, and move into the **data/** directory

-3) To make the transactions data take up less space, first run src/processs_data.py from the terminal:
+3) Ease processing by first splitting up the transactions csv into smaller chunks.
+In the terminal:
     ```
-    cd src
+    cd data
-    python -m process_data
+    ./split_transactions.sh
     ```

-    Then run src/combine_data.py from the terminal:
+4) Delete the header line from data/split/part00.csv.
+Then, to make the transactions data take up less space, first run in the terminal:
     ```
+    cd ../src
+    python -m process_data
     python -m combine_data
     ```